12 The Stanford-SFUSD Partnership: Development of Data-Sharing Structures and ProcessesMoonhawk Kim (University of California, Berkeley)

 12.3.1 Framework for Converting Operational Data to Analytical Data for Research

 In school districts, as in other large organizations, data serve multiple purposes.
 While Solberg et al. (1997) distinguish between using data for accountability, improvement, and research, the authors of this chapter add service provision and evaluation as two additional purposes (San Francisco Unified School District 2019).
 Whereas research is expected to be generalizable, evaluation may sometimes be narrowly focused on a local initiative.
 Improvement may draw from both research and evaluation, but it prioritizes informing the local implementers rather than external audiences.
-Service provision is inherently local, using data for such activities as enrolling students, transferring credits, or determining program eligibility.
-Accountability summarizes local data to report to the public, funders, or others in the broader community.
+Service provision is inherently local, using data for such activities as enrolling students, determining program eligibility, or adapting staff caseloads.
+Accountability provides reports to the public, funders, or others in the broader community, summarizing such data as the numbers of students served per school, or staff with different credentials.
 These purposes may be mapped on to the distinction between enumerative studies, which describe the current state, and analytical studies, which draw inferences to apply to a future state (Deming 1953; Provost 2011).
-Service provision and accountability rely on enumerative studies about the current state, while research and evaluation constitute analytical studies that may generalize more broadly.
+Accountability and service provision rely on enumerative studies about the past or present state.
+Some research and evaluation studies may likewise provide enumerative snapshots, such as by tabulating students experiencing homelessness, characterizing teacher diversity, or describing the participants in a given program.
+Research and evaluation also often constitute analytical studies intended to generalize more broadly, as when developing early warning indicators or evaluating the impact of a pilot program.
 Improvement may qualify under either category depending on the distance of transfer.

 These distinctions are important because the types of activities require different data and their interpretations of data are varied (illustrated in Figure 12.1).
-Operational data describe the current state at a specific point in time and undergo frequent updating to accurately reflect changing conditions, while analytical data must capture consistent and comparable snapshots of the operational data.
-Staff rely on operational data in real time to provide services and to report out accountability metrics at specified times of year.
+Operational data describe the current state and undergo continuous updating to accurately reflect changing conditions, while analytical data capture consistent and comparable snapshots of the operational data according to a set of predetermined parameters.
+Staff rely on operational data in real time to provide services.
 For example, students may switch into and out of an ethnic studies course, shift from one section to another, or even change schools while maintaining enrollment in ethnic studies.
-Operational data need to reflect these changes in real time for schools and teachers to accurately maintain records of students’ course-taking and provide service.
-By contrast, analytical data need to freeze the operational data to facilitate replicable and reproducible research and evaluation studies.
-Students who took ethnic studies in a school year need to be defined by some criteria, such as students who were enrolled by a specific date and those who remained enrolled for a minimum percentage of the school year.
+Operational data need to reflect these changes in real time for schools and teachers to accurately maintain records of students’ course-taking and provide services.
+By contrast, analytical data need to freeze the operational data to ensure consistent accountability reporting, and to facilitate reproducible and replicable research and evaluation studies.
+Evaluating the impact of ethnic studies requires specifying the sample of students who took the course as defined by some criteria, such as enrollment by a specific date and for a minimum percentage of the school year.

 12.3.2 Processes for Compiling Operational Data and Converting to Analytical Data